wmde/LOSH-Frontend/README.md

 ## Style Guide

+Code style is enforced locally using Husky as a precommit hook, and is tested in the pipeline.
+Code that does not conform to the style will cause a build to fail.

 - Commits must use the [Conventional Commits](https://www.conventionalcommits.org/) format.
-- Files are linted using a combination of ESLint and Prettier.
+- Files are linted and formatted using a combination of ESLint and Prettier.

 ## Guidelines